-This tutorial shows you how to make a rigid journal cover using the covers that are included with some of my printable journal kits.
+In this tutorial I’m sharing a basic tutorial showing you how to make a rigid journal cover using the printable covers or printable pages that are included with some of my printable journal kits.

 Print out the cover page and the spine of your Printable Journal, and trim to size.
 Cut the cover in half.